Construction Costs in Los Angeles

 Subterranean Construction

-Subterranean space is increasingly common on luxury residential projects in Los Angeles, driven by a combination of zoning constraints that limit above-grade building area, the desire for amenity spaces that benefit from controlled environments, and on hillside properties, the practical reality that much of the building footprint sits partially below grade.
-Subterranean garages, home theaters, wine cellars, wellness rooms, gyms, and storage vaults are standard program elements on many of the projects we manage.
+Subterranean space is increasingly common on high-end residential projects in Los Angeles, driven by a combination of zoning constraints that limit above-grade building area, the desire for amenity spaces that benefit from controlled environments, and on hillside properties, the practical reality that much of the building footprint sits partially below grade.
+Subterranean garages, home theaters, wine cellars, wellness rooms, gyms, and storage vaults are standard program elements on high-end residential projects in this market.
 When they are part of the scope, they are among the most significant cost drivers on the project.

 Why Subterranean Space Costs More